ShiraCahen/Ride-Reservations-System/README.md

 # Ride Reservations System

 A Small full-stack ride reservations system with two main pages:
-1. Reservations list page: Where users can view all existing reservations.
+1. Reservations list page: where users can view all existing reservations.
-2. Create reservation page: Where users can create a new reservation.
+2. Create reservation page: where users can create a new reservation.

 ## Project Structure
 - `frontend/` - Vue client app